antonarhipov/bookmarks-with-junie/README.md

 # Bookmarks Manager

+> **Note**: This project is entirely generated using Junie, with no manual code writing involved.
+All features, implementations, and documentation are auto-generated to ensure consistency and maintainability.

 A web application for managing bookmarks with folder organization, lazy loading, and advanced search capabilities.

 ## Features